nickveil/nickveil.github.io/_posts/2020-09-10-a-simple-chatroom-using-laravel-pusher.md

 </pre>
 This command installs views for the layout, registration, and login;  sets up the routes for authentication; and generates a HomeController to handle post-login requests.
 The package also generates several pre-built controllers.
 More info can be found in the [documentation](https://laravel.com/docs/7.x/authentication#authentication-quickstart).
 Additionally, the User model and migration tables associated with the user are created which we will need to store our authorized user information.
 Before we can run our migration, we have to set up our database.
-I use PostgreSQL but three other [databases are supported](https://laravel.com/docs/7.x/database#introduction).
-This connection is also setup in the ```.env``` file.
+I use PostgreSQL but other [databases are supported](https://laravel.com/docs/7.x/database#introduction).
+Connecting the database for our dev work is also done in the  ```.env``` file.
 <pre class="code-red">
 DB_CONNECTION=pgsql
 DB_HOST=localhost